-A belief that all religious esotericism must therefore be opposed without exception.
+A belief that all esotericism in authoritative religious writings must therefore be opposed without exception.

 A belief that almost all, if not all, of the world’s traditional religions—including Christianity—are fundamentally esoteric in nature.

 A belief that, through the creation of networks of “truth groups,” a broad “honesty culture” should be created that would be open to everyone who renounced unjustifiable lying and the toleration of unjustifiable lying.
-Over time, efforts would be made to convince truth group members that religious esotericism constitutes one very important type of unjustifiable lying.
+Over time, efforts would be made to convince members of the “honesty culture” that religious esotericism constitutes one very important and harmful type of unjustifiable lying.

-A belief that, within this broad “honesty culture,” a large variety of real-world “practical philosophical communities” (i.e., “non-esoteric religious communities”) should be built up in place of Christianity and other esoteric religions.
+A belief that, within this broad “honesty culture,” a large variety of real-world “practical philosophical communities” (i.e., “non-esoteric religious communities,” or “moral communities,” or “belief communities”) should be built up in place of Christianity and other esoteric religions.
 Communities could be either “religious” or “non-religious” (in the more conventional sense of the word “religious”).